joachimwolff/scHiCExplorer/docs/content/Example_analysis.rst

 If you do not want to download, demultiplex, map and build the matrices on your own, two precomputed raw scool matrices are provided on `Zenodo <https://doi.org/10.5281/zenodo.3557682>`__ in 1Mb and 10kb resolution.
 For this tutorial we use the 1Mb resolution of the matrix to reduce computation time.
 The 10kb takes significant longer and needs more memory to compute.

+**WARNING** Please consider you need to convert the matrices first to the new scool file format as it is introduced with scHiCExplorer 5 and cooler 0.8.9.
+Use for this **scHicManageScool** and its update function.

 Download of the fastq files
 ---------------------------